reduxjs/redux/docs/tutorials/essentials/part-3-data-flow.md

 Now that you have some idea of what these pieces are, it's time to put that knowledge into practice.
 We're going to build a small social media feed app, which will include a number of features that demonstrate some real-world use cases.
 This will help you understand how to use Redux in your own applications.

+We'll be using [TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html) syntax to write our code.
+You can use Redux with plain JavaScript, but using TypeScript helps prevent many common mistakes, provides built-in documentation for your code, and lets your editor show you what variable types are needed in places like React components and Redux reducers. **We strongly recommend using TypeScript for all Redux applications.**

 :::caution

 The example app is not meant as a complete production-ready project.
 The goal is to help you learn the Redux APIs and typical usage patterns, and point you in the right direction using some limited examples.
 Also, some of the early pieces we build will be updated later on to show better ways to do things. **Please read through the whole tutorial to see all the concepts in use**.